I Recommend These for Learning Haskell

 I say that it takes “learning is not a spectator sport” to the extreme because, whereas other courses, tutorials, and books would explain the code of some common functions (so you’re a spectator here) before asking you to code up some others, this problem set asks you to code up all of them at the onset.
 You are never a spectator in this problem set.

 Evidently, it is steep on its own because it is not meant to be on its own, it is meant to be used in an in-person course that includes in-person guidance.
 If you use it on your own, you need to make up for it by studying at least another tutorial, and most importantly, finding someone to talk to.
-For the latter, the readme already lists a few places; here is one more: the IRC channel #haskell on Freenode.
+For the latter, the readme already lists a few places; here is one more: the IRC channel #haskell on Libera.Chat.

 The Haskell Wikibook